-Chipola College requests that you provide your Social Security Number on the Application for Admission.
-This number will be kept confidential and will be used only for state and federal reporting as required.
-Your SSN will not be provided to any other office at Chipola College unless you choose to provide it.
-You are not required to disclose your SSN in accordance with US Public Law 90-579.
-However, the SSN is required of all students seeking federal financial aid and must be provided in order to obtain the IRS deduction for college attendance.
+Chipola College requests students to provide a Social Security Number on the Application for Admission.
+The number will be kept confidential and will be used only for state and federal reporting as required.
+Student Social Security Numbers will not be provided to any other office at Chipola College unless the student chooses to provide it.
+Students are not required to disclose Social Security Numbers in accordance with US Public Law The Social Security Number is required of all students seeking federal financial aid.
+Also, section 6109 of the Internal Revenue Code does require students to furnish a Social Security Number to the college for Form 1098T reporting, and failure to do so may result in IRS penalties.